Deploy your first Lambda. Get an email from your duck. Reply to it.

 });

 The format is cron(minute hour day-of-month month day-of-week year).
-The ? in the day-of-week field means "any."
-Adjust the hour to match when you want to hear from your duck — 7 UTC is 3 AM Eastern, so you might want cron(0 12 * * ? *) for a noon check-in.
+The ? means "no specific value" for that field.
+Adjust the hour to match when you want to hear from your duck — 7 UTC is 3 AM Eastern during daylight time, so choose the UTC hour that matches your local morning.

 This Lambda processes your email replies.
-Same permissions as Ask — it needs Bedrock to generate a response and SES to send it.
+Same permissions as Ask — Bedrock to generate a response and SES to send it — plus access to the email bucket so it can read the raw message SES deposited.

 // --- Listen Lambda: processes email replies ---